softprobe/sp-istio-wasm/deploy/README.md

 kubectl apply -f https://raw.githubusercontent.com/softprobe/sp-istio/main/deploy/sp-istio-agent.yaml
 ```

-Your mesh’s outbound HTTP traffic will be recorded and sent to Softprobe.
+Your mesh’s outbound HTTP traffic will be recorded and sent to Softprobe over HTTPS.

 ## 🧪 Try It With Istio Bookinfo (Scoped Test)